ndaniels/compressive-paper/README.md

-molsearch-paper
+compressive acceleration paper
 ===============

-LaTeX source for paper
+This repository is for the LaTeX source for the paper.